 For students looking to pursue an education beyond the Associate degree, this program is designed to transfer to Bachelor degree programs.

 Technical Standards: Please refer to Technical Standards Section 7 for details regarding this program.

-Upon the completion of the degree in Business Administration with a concentration in Marketing, graduates will be able to:
+Upon the completion of the degree in Business Administration with a concentration in Marketing: